Should I make a disability discrimination claim or reach a negotiated settlement?

 - Try to negotiate a settlement with your employer.

-Bringing an Employment Tribunal claim
+Bringing a disability discrimination claim to an Employment Tribunal

 Involving an Employment Tribunal is usually the last resort.
 However, it is a useful option, especially if you are unable to resolve matters internally with your employer and/or cannot reach a settlement with them.